 - Cool or bluish skin due to poor circulation

-- Periods of unresponsiveness, even if the person was alert before
+- Periods of unresponsiveness, even when a person appeared alert earlier

 - Rapid weight loss and frailty